titoine54/new-shoe-store/README.md

   - The shoes that are going low on stock
   - A list of all the stores with a link to the store's detailed inventory page
   - A list of all the models with a link to find the inventory of that model in all stores
+  - A list of the top 5 most sold models for the day
+  - A list of the lowest and highest average inventory by models